Zinger64/se_project_spots/README.md

 - Figma
 - Images

-**Intro**
+**Description**

-This is the first stage of the third project of the fulltime Software Engineering program at TripleTen.
+This is the third project of the fulltime Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design as shown in Figma and per project specifications provided by Tripleten.

 Project features: